arbor-sim/arbor/doc/tutorial/network_ring.rst

 A ring network
 ==============

-In this example, a small *network* of cells, arranged in a ring, will be created and the simulation distributed over multiple threads or GPUs if available.
+In this example, a small network of cells arranged in a ring will be created, and the simulation will be distributed over multiple threads or GPUs, if available.

 ..
 Note::

    **Concepts covered in this example:**

    1. Building a basic :py:class:`arbor.cell` with a synapse site and spike generator.
-   2. Building a :py:class:`arbor.recipe` with a network of interconnected cells.
+   2. Building an :py:class:`arbor.recipe` with a network of interconnected cells.
-   3. Running the simulation and extract the results.
+   3. Running the simulation and extracting the results.

 The cell
 ********